Local 2-separators: Properties of local 2-separators

 \begin{lem} Let $Y$ be a cut in a graph $G$.
 Then the endvertices of a path $P$ are on the same side of $Y$ if and only if $P$ intersects $Y$ evenly. \end{lem}

 \begin{proof}[Proof:] by induction on the length of the path $P$. \end{proof}

-Given an $r$-local 2-separator $\{v,w\}$ and a pair of vertices $(a,b)$ of the explorer-neighbourhood $\expl(v,w)$, we say that $(a,b)$ \emph{pre-crosses} $\{v,w\}$ if $a$ and $b$ are in different components of the punctured explorer-neighbourhood $\expl(v,w)-v-w$.
-And $(a,b)$ \emph{crosses} the $r$-local 2-separator $\{v,w\}$ if it pre-crosses it and there is a cycle of length at most $r$ through $a$ and $b$ in the explorer-neighbourhood that contains $v$ or $w$.
+\begin{dfn}[Crossing] Given an $r$-local 2-separator $\{v,w\}$ and a pair of vertices $\{a,b\}$ of the explorer-neighbourhood $\expl(v,w)$, we say that $\{a,b\}$ \emph{pre-crosses} $\{v,w\}$ if $a$ and $b$ are in different components of the punctured explorer-neighbourhood $\expl(v,w)-v-w$.
+And $\{a,b\}$ \emph{crosses} the $r$-local 2-separator $\{v,w\}$ if it pre-crosses it and there is a cycle of length at most $r$ in $\expl(v,w)$ through $a$ and $b$ in the explorer-neighbourhood; note that this cycle contains $v$ and $w$\footnote{We remark that this definition is a little subtle, as there may well be vertices $a$ and $b$ of $G$ that lie on a common cycle of $G$ of length at most $r$ and that are in different components of }.